-Following an extensive research and review process, we have now released our policy for transgender participation in volleyball in England.
+Following an extensive research and review process, we have created a policy for transgender participation in volleyball in England.

 Developing this policy was a complex process involving multiple stakeholders and in-depth research and consultation.
 We feel the policy is appropriate for volleyball right now and will commit to ensuring it continues to be so with regular reviews.